 How early is your LGBT Early Retirement?

 When will you leave the workforce?
+ASAP?
+35?
 45?
 55?
 60?
 Never?
-Keep in mind the reasons that many people leave the work force- often time this is not them retiring when they have the financial means to maintain their lifestyles in retirement, but rather external forces are making the choices for them.
-Nearly half of retirees leave the workforce earlier than they had planned according the Employee Benefit Research Institute.
+Keep in mind the reasons that many people leave the workforce.
+Rarely is it retiring when they have the financial means to maintain their lifestyles in retirement, but rather external forces are making the choices for them.
+Nearly half of retirees leave the workforce earlier than they had planned according to the Employee Benefit Research Institute.
 Some are suffering from illness, others are laid off.
 Some are lucky enough to retire on their own terms and when they are ready.
 Which way would you prefer?

 I may be a money nerd, but envisioning my future, and taking the financial steps to make it a reality is exciting to me.
-Early retirement is possible, but will take proper planning, time, and saving to make it a smooth transition, and to do all the things you are dreaming about during your golden years.
+Early retirement is possible but will take proper planning, time, and saving to make it a smooth transition.
+It will also take money to do all the things we are dreaming about during your golden years.
 It is important to get started early- the sooner you start the easier the process will be.

 Set a Financial Roadmap to stay on track for your LGBT Early Retirement